We work for international cultural institutions and destinations.

 A unique architectural experience at MNBAQ

-Our Communicating the Museum conference in Brussels is just around the corner!
-Our last interviewee before the big kick-off is an adventurous arts professional who moved 6000 km away from home to join a new museum.
-Daphné Blouet, who currently serves as visitor operation and audience development manager at the Louvre Abu Dhabi shared her thoughts with us about fostering participation and engagement around a brand new museum.
+Read the interview of adventurous arts professional, Daphné Blouet, who moved 6000 km away from home to join a new museum.
+Daphné who currently serves as visitor operation and audience development manager at the Louvre Abu Dhabi shared her thoughts with us about fostering participation and engagement around a brand new museum.

 Starting from scratch